 Keeping Burnout at Bay

-Counseling can be a rewarding experience, fostering pride in your ability to help clients overcome life’s most difficult challenges.
-Indeed, the ethical obligations of the profession stipulate that counselors put the needs of their clients ahead of the needs of others, including their own.
+Working in healthcare can be a rewarding experience, fostering pride in your ability to help patients and clients overcome life’s most difficult challenges.
+Indeed, the ethical obligations of the profession stipulate that healthcare professionals put the needs of their patients and clients ahead of the needs of others, including their own.

-Of course, counseling has its downside.
-Listening to clients express feelings of distress can zap your ability to be empathetic.
-Understanding the importance of heeding your own needs will help you provide the best possible treatment to your clients, avoid liability and keep burnout at bay.
+Of course, working in healthcare has its downside.
+Listening to patients and clients express feelings of distress can inhibit your ability to be empathetic.
+Understanding the importance of heeding your own needs will help you provide the best possible treatment to your patients and clients, avoid liability, and keep burnout at bay.

 Be alert to signs of stress

-Most counselors realize stress is an inherent part of their work and manage it well the majority of the time.
+Most healthcare professionals realize stress is an inherent part of their work and manage it well the majority of the time.
 But any additional stressor, such as an illness in the family or an extra volunteer commitment, can upset the balance.
-Whether the stress builds gradually or is an acute reaction to a secondary trauma, you could reach a state of emotional, mental and physical exhaustion.1
+Whether the stress builds gradually or is an acute reaction to a secondary trauma, you could reach a state of emotional, mental, and physical exhaustion.1

-Failing to find a healthy form of release can lead to disrupted sleep, depression, overeating or substance abuse.
+Failing to find a healthy form of release can lead to disrupted sleep, depression, overeating, or substance abuse.
 Without appropriate relief, you may become increasingly anxious and begin to alienate yourself from family and friends.
-Some counselors are even tempted to leave the profession.1
+Some are even tempted to leave the profession.1

 The impact of excessive stress on your work can also be severe.
-Counselors experiencing burnout can become so detached that they overlook signs and symptoms of serious mental illness in their clients, for example.
-That not only endangers clients, it puts the counselor at legal risk.
+Healthcare professionals experiencing burnout can become so detached that they overlook signs and symptoms of serious conditions in their patients and clients, for example.
+That not only endangers the patient or client, it puts the healthcare professional at legal risk.
 Being aware of the pressures you face and vigilant in recognizing your own signs of stress is crucial.
-You may have a hard time concentrating on your work or develop unrealistic expectations, a hallmark of a type of burnout known as compassion fatigue.2 That can lead to a dangerous tendency to push clients to resolve issues before they’re ready.
+You may have a hard time concentrating on your work or develop unrealistic expectations, a hallmark of a type of burnout known as compassion fatigue.2 That can lead to a dangerous tendency to push patients and clients to resolve issues before they’re ready.